-1. Receive treatment regardless of race, color, religion,
+1. Receive treatment regardless of race, color,

-expression, or any other subcategory of sex recognized by applicable law) or
+marital status, family status, pregnancy, sexual orientation, gender identity, gender expression, or any other subcategory of sex recognized by applicable

-participation in, or receipt of services and benefits under any of its programs and activities including patient admissions, care (whether inpatient,
+to, participation in, or receipt of services and benefits under any of its programs and activities including patient admissions, care (whether inpatient,

 outpatient or emergency in nature), room and floor assignments or patient

 2. Be treated with respect and dignity.
 Patients will be

 3. Choose who they want at their bedside when they are